Home > About Theatre Philadelphia

 Sabriaya Shipley (She/They) Sabriaya is an educator, storyteller, and community ethnographer.
 Name a 2019 A+ Educator by Philadelphia Magazine and 2021 Black Lives Matter Philly Educator Fellow, Sabriaya holds a BA in Theatre from Temple University and a MA in Social Justice and Community Organizing from Prescott College.
 They have collaborated with several community-based organizations, residencies, and projects both locally and internationally, such as The Painted Bride Art Center, The Colored Girls Museum, Mural Arts Philadelphia, Philadelphia Young Playwrights, New Voices for Reproductive Justice, Artwell Philly, Tree House Books, Residency 1111 in London, etc. Sabriaya is the author of a chapbook, Somewhere Between God & Mammy, published in 2022.
 In 2020, they co-founded Griot Girls - a writing collective for young Black & Brown girls.
 A recipient of the 2021 -2022 Philadelphia Foundation and Forman Arts Initiative Arts Works grant, 2022-2023 Rosine 2.0 Past Visions/Future Archives Micorgrant, and recently Allens Lane's Rebeccah Milena Maia Blum Curatorial Fellowship, Sabriaya is determined to cultivate performance, art, and archival spaces centered around the expressive freedom of Black, Brown, and Indigenous communities.

-Paige Bates (she/her) - Community Engagement Fellow
+Raven Burckhalter (she/her) - Community Engagement Fellow

-Caroline Heins (They/Them) - Community Engagement Fellow
+Brianna Arce (she/her/hers) - Community Engagement Fellow

-Aubree House (she/her) - Social Media Fellow
+Emma Price (she/her) - Social Media/PR Fellow

 Jason Lindner, President